General Contractor Invoice Template with Change Orders

 The change order problem

-A client may approve an upgrade verbally.
-A superintendent may ask your crew to open a wall.
-A subcontractor may submit extra labor.
-A hidden condition may require immediate work.
-A supplier may change material cost.
-A designer may revise a drawing.
+That sounds simple, but on real jobs it gets messy.
+A client approves an upgrade verbally.
+A superintendent asks your crew to open a wall.
+A subcontractor submits extra labor.
+A hidden condition demands immediate work.
+A supplier changes material cost.
+A designer revises a drawing.
+If your invoice does not show those changes separately, the client can easily assume you are overbilling.

 💡 Contractor rule: Do not let extra work hide inside the final invoice.
 If the scope changed, the invoice should show what changed, when it was approved, and how it affected the total.